sahilmandoliya/ReactTypeScriptCart/README.md

-# React and TypeScript Shopping Cart
+# Shopping cart with react and typescript